AO-StreetArt/PyAesel/docs/pages/install.rst

    python -m pytest

-Finally, drop the library anywhere on your Python Path to start using it!
+Finally, drop the 'aesel' folder anywhere on your Python Path to start using it!

 :ref:`Go Home <index>`